MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

    > [!TIP]
    > You can select **Learn More** to know about the development certificate.

-5. Enter your **User Name** and **Password**, then select **Update Settings** in the following dialog box:
+5. Enter your **User Name** and **Password**, then select **Update Settings**.

     :::image type="content" source="../assets/images/teams-toolkit-v2/debug/mac-settings.png" alt-text="mac sign in":::

-Toolkit launches a new Edge or Chrome browser instance depending on your selection and opens a web page to load Teams client.
+Teams Toolkit launches your browser instance and opens a web page to load Teams client.

 ---

-## Debug process
+### Debug your app

-After the initial set up process, the Teams Toolkit starts the following processes:
+After the initial set up process, Teams Toolkit starts the following processes:

 <br>

 <details>
 <summary><b>Starts app services</b></summary>

-Runs the tasks defined in `.vscode/tasks.json` as follows:
+Runs tasks as defined in `.vscode/tasks.json`.

 |  Component |  Task name  | Folder |
 | --- | --- | --- |